buying

 Can You Finance the Purchase?

-- Physical location of the seller does not affect your price.
-Superior Pool Routes has offices in FL, TX, AZ, NV, and CA, but pricing follows the tier table above regardless of which office builds your route.
+The physical location of the seller does not affect the tier structure.
+Superior Pool Routes has offices in FL, TX, AZ, NV, and CA, but pricing follows the same multiplier framework across those markets.

-- Age of the accounts in Superior's model does not add a premium.
-We build fresh accounts at the multipliers above.
-Some marketplaces try to charge more for "tenured" accounts, but tenure is priced into the warranty, not the multiplier.
+The age of the accounts does not add a premium in Superior's model.
+We build fresh accounts at the tiers above.
+Some marketplaces try to charge more for accounts they describe as long-tenured, but that does not change the underlying math here.

 How to Compare Superior's Pricing to a Competitor's Listing

-If the multiplier comes out to 10× or more, you are paying industry-standard rates.
-If it comes out to 6–7×, you are paying Superior-equivalent rates.
-Anything below 6× is suspicious — either the billing is inflated or the accounts have a hidden churn problem.
+If the multiplier comes out to 10× or more, you are in industry-standard territory.
+If it lands between 6× and 7×, you are looking at Superior-equivalent pricing.
+If it falls below 6×, stop and check the billing carefully.
+The most common problem is inflated revenue claims or hidden churn that has not been disclosed.

-For more on what to verify before you commit, read 5 Things to Look for When Buying a Pool Route.
+For a fuller buying checklist, read 5 Things to Look for When Buying a Pool Route.

 Related Reading from Superior Pool Routes